DerZyklop/hitchhikr/docs/CONCEPT.md

 1. Good access to Hitchwiki Maps database for mobile devices
 2. Possibility to log Hitchhikers activities easily (where they are, which car etc.).
 Make activities accessable to friends and family.

+### Freemium

+Some of the features should be accessable without a login/account.
+E.g. searching for nearby hitchhiker spots.

 ## Tools

 ### API's